nst/STTwitter/README.md

     pod 'STTwitter'
     platform :ios, '5.0'

-Then, run the followinf command to install the STTwitter pod:
+Then, run the following command to install the STTwitter pod:

     pod install